 Prime Day is This Week.
 Here’s Why You Should Stop Using Amazon

-Amazon’s now-legendary “Prime Day” is July 12-13.
+Amazon’s now-legendary “Prime Day” is July 11-12.
 Boy that sneaks up on you fast when you avoid them and don't have ads in your life.
 Much like Black Friday or Cyber Monday, this means sales on lots of items on Amazon’s vast marketplace, and as such many people flock to the giant’s website to get sweet deals on everything from computers to small kitchen appliances and more.
 But this year – as with all years, hence why this repost – I urge you to resist the allure.
-Far be it from me to tell you what to spend your money on or where, but in this week’s post I hope to lay out a compelling case for everyone for why Amazon is full-stop evil, no caveats, and is undeserving of your money on a moral and ethical level.
+Far be it from me to compel you by force what you to spend your money on or where, but in this week’s post I hope to lay out a convincing case for everyone for why Amazon is full-stop evil, no caveats, and is undeserving of your money on a moral and ethical level.
 Amazon needs to be stopped, and legislation will not do so.
 Only its loyal consumers – who keep the beast alive – can do that by taking their money elsewhere.
 No matter your political or ethical beliefs, I'm certain Amazon violates them in one way or another, and you should vote with your dollar by buying from other places whenever possible.

 Here are five reasons that you should stop supporting Amazon with your money and purchases.

-Amazon Is An Enemy of Black Lives Matter
+Amazon Is An Enemy of Civil Rights

 Do you believe that black lives matter?
 Do you think police have too much funding, too little oversight, are a tool of an oppressive regime, and/or are a private police force for the rich to keep the poor and minorities in line?
 Well guess what: up until 2020 Amazon proudly sold their facial recognition software (called “Rekognition”) to law enforcement agencies all cross the country.
 Like every other facial recognition software out there, this system was notoriously bad at accurately identifying minorities, mainly people of color and women (if you have Netflix, there's a whole movie about this called Coded Bias, I highly recommend it).
 Amazon only stopped for PR reasons at the start of the George Floyd protests, and even then they only issued a “one-year moratorium.”
 This has since been extended indefinitely, but frankly that doesn’t matter.
 It’s still just PR.
 Why do I say that?
 Because for one, that ban only applies to the US.
 Amazon is still free to sell their faulty facial recognition services to other countries and industries.
 Second, Amazon still gives police across the nation unfettered access to Ring doorbells, allowing police to have vast real-time surveillance networks paid for by private citizens who may not even know law enforcement has this sort of access.
 Amazon is actively helping police spy on and identify – poorly – everyone, even peaceful protesters.